a11yproject/a11yproject.com/CONTRIBUTING.md

 Find a great resource that you think will be useful to others?

-- Add it to the [resources](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/resources.html) page under the appropriate category.
+- Add the url and title to the [resources](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/_data/resources.yml) page under the appropriate category.
-- Resources should be listed alphabetically.

 ## Reporting issues
 Notice something inaccurate?
 Noticed something inaccessible on this site?
 You think you can code something up better?